-- ⛔️ Comparison rates shown are based on a $150,000 loan with a 25-year loan term.
+- Comparison rates shown are based on a $150,000 loan with a 25-year loan term.
 If your loan isn’t close to this, then the number you’re seeing isn’t an accurate reflection of your comparison rate.

 Does the comparison rate make a big difference?

-This means that between two loans with the same interest rate, you can see the variable factors that set them apart.
+A comparison rate can simplify decision-making by revealing the hidden costs and showing a total number that can be used to compare between 2 loans.
+So, between two loans with the same interest rate, you can see the variable factors that set them apart.

-So yes, a comparison rate is a good starting point to help your decision-making process between two loans on offer.
+So, a comparison rate is a good starting point to help your decision-making process between two loans on offer.

-Which means that home loans are in hot demand!
+This means that home loans are in hot demand!

+As you know, setting up a home loan is about finding the best rate for you.
 If you don’t do your research properly and use a comparison rate to your advantage, you could be losing money each year on your loan.

-Mistake #1 Relying on a comparison rate ONLY to help you choose a loan
+Mistake #1—Relying on a comparison rate ONLY to help you choose a loan